robertcedwards/juice-docs/docs/user/resources/snapshot.md

 >
 > In short, Snapshot is an off-chain gasless multi-governance client with easy to verify and hard to contest results.

-You can easily set up [Snapshot](https://snapshot.org/) voting with a Juicebox project token by using the strategies below.
+## How to set up a Snapshot space

+You can deploy a Snapshot space for your project on [snapshot.org](https://snapshot.org/#/setup), or you can:

+1. Visit your project's page on [juicebox.money](https://juicebox.money).
+2. Open your project settings by clicking the gear in the upper right-hand corner.
+3. Selecting `Governance` in the left-hand sidebar.

+Both of these options will require you to have an ENS address (this is a short name ending with `.eth` that refers to your wallet).
+If you don't have an ENS, visit [app.ens.domains](https://app.ens.domains).

+Once your space is created, visit it on [Snapshot.org](https://snapshot.org/#/) and open the `Settings`.
+Here, you can change your space's name & avatar, and configure how voting power is calculated with one or more **Strategies**.

+Several strategies have been prepared for you below.
 Make sure you follow the TODO notes, and delete the notes once you do.
-If you need help customizing your parameters, send a message in the [Juicebox Discord](https://discord.gg/juicebox).
+If you need help customizing your parameters or are looking for a different strategy, send a message in the [Juicebox Discord](https://discord.gg/juicebox).

+You can have up to 8 strategies, and voting power is cumulative across them.

-## Strategies For v3 Projects
+## Strategies

 ### Project Token Voting

-*This strategy takes both claimed ERC-20s and unclaimed tokens into account.*
+This strategy gives each address one vote per project token held, taking both claimed ERC-20s and unclaimed tokens into account.
+If you want to add delegation, use this **AND** the [Project Token Delegation strategy](#project-token-delegation).

-1. Use a `contract-call` strategy.
+1. Add a `contract-call` strategy.
 2. Use these parameters:

 ```json